simologos/essex-eportfolio/example/content/research/bigData/index.md

 ## Data Security

 Data is vital in business operations, making its protection an essential task.
-This responsibility lies within the realm of Information Security (or Data Security), a domain tasked with ensuring data confidentiality (restricted to authorized personnel), integrity (preventing unauthorized modifications or destruction), and availability (accessible to authorized individuals when required).
+This responsibility lies within the realm of Information Security (or Data Security), a domain tasked with ensuring data confidentiality (restricted to authorised personnel), integrity (preventing unauthorised modifications or destruction), and availability (accessible to authorised individuals when required).
 Information Security encompasses all forms of data and is often reinforced through certifications like ISO/IEC 27001.
-According to DAMA International (2017), Data Security is the systematic formulation, establishment, and implementation of comprehensive security policies and protocols to ensure adequate authentication, authorization, access control, and auditing for data and information assets.
+According to DAMA International (2017), Data Security is the systematic formulation, establishment, and implementation of comprehensive security policies and protocols to ensure adequate authentication, authorisation, access control, and auditing for data and information assets.
 In this sense, Data Security serves to safeguard corporate interests.

 In contrast, [Data Protection](#data-protection) (or Data Privacy) is concerned with protecting the interests of natural persons.
 Broadly defined as the "protection of personal data," [Data Protection](#data-protection) is governed by legislative policies.
 Data protection entails associated costs, which may create conflicts with the cost-efficiency goals of companies and administrations.
 However, recognizing the significance of safeguarding individuals from privacy breaches, such as the disclosure of private email addresses, intimate personal details like medical histories, private conversations shared through publicly accessible chat logs, and the dissemination of sensitive financial information, underscores the utmost importance of data protection regulations and therefore the integration of compliance and data security measures.